-Advantage Africa’s annual report and accounts provide a review of the charity’s finances, governance and activities for the period 1st August 2014 to 31st July 2015.
-During this period, we worked to improve the lives of people living in poverty and facing discrimination because of disability, including albinism, and HIV in Kenya and Uganda.
+Despite the challenges of COVID-19 and the withdrawal of a major grant for our albinism work caused by a cut in the UK aid budget, it was a successful year; significant achievements were made in improving the lives of people living in poverty and facing discrimination because of disability (including albinism) and HIV throughout Kenya and Uganda.
 Our priority was to assist such vulnerable children and adults to help themselves and build a better future for their families.
-To this end, we supported eight partner organisations to improve their impact, skills and reach and undertake more than 20 different projects in their communities.
+To this end, we supported nine partner organisations to improve their impact, skills and reach and undertake more than 20 different projects in their communities.